mozilla-l10n/documentation/appstores/new_release.md

 $ git push origin beta48
 ```

+## Commit .lang files to the appstores repository
 At this point you’re ready to copy the new files to all locales, but you also want to import the existing strings from `whatsnew/whatsnew_android_47_beta.lang`.

 Edit your local copy of [app/scripts/lang_update](https://github.com/mozilla-l10n/langchecker/blob/master/app/scripts/lang_update#L105), add `whatsnew/whatsnew_android_47_beta.lang` to the variable `$import_files`, and set `$import_website` to `12` (that’s the identifier for the AppStores project).